Les aventures des pieds nickeles

 Les aventures des Pieds-Nickelés is a 1948 French film directed by Marcel Aboulker.

-Synopsis
+Plot

 Sherlock Coco, famous detective, tries to thwart the machiavellian plans of the trio of shock.
 Croquignol, Ribouldingue and Filochard must be extra vigilant, but the profit motive is too strong.
 As a corollary, the famous pink diamond is also of interest to their legendary enemy, Jo Papillon.
 But always inventive, they will work out multiple scams and tricks to reach their goals.